agilebits/crackme/README.md

 This means that the passwords we present here are weaker than we recommend as 1Password Master Passwords.
 The prizes we offer should be worth the effort that the participants need to put in.

-At the same time, we want the attempts to take some real effort so that we can get more data on that effort.
+At the same time we want the attempts to take some real effort so that we can get more data on that effort.
 In any cracking effort, there are some fixed costs of simply setting up the cracking run (preparing the data, configuring the software, etc), we want those costs to be dominated by the actual cracking.

-Whether or not the difficulty of the challenges and the prizes set achieve our aims is something we will not know until we run this.

 ## How we help the participants

 Our interest is to understand cracking efforts in terms of the strength of a test Master Password under the assumption that an attacker fully knows the details of key derivation and password generation scheme.
 Therefore we try to provide everything a participant will need to know to set up their systems prior to the beginning of the competition.
-Thus we include
+Thus we make available

-1. The source for the scripts used to generate the challenge passwords
+1. The [source for the scripts](https://github.com/agilebits/crackme) used to generate the challenge passwords
-2. Sample challenges (some with "answers") published prior to the official challenge.
+2. [Sample challenges](https://github.com/agilebits/crackme/tree/master/doc) (some with "answers") published prior to the official challenge.
 3. The KDF we use for these challenges is stripped of many of the idiosyncracies of the 1Password KDF that are not relevant for the difficulty of cracking locally captured data.

-Individual challenges will look something like this.
+Individual challenges will look something like this, but see the source for generating them and the sample docs for more detail.

 ```
 {